 Ok, I might as well add more tips for keeping your home clean today and discuss how baking soda has helped us around the house recently.

-My family is messy.
-My cleaning supply cabinet is way too cluttered with specialty cleaners.
-In fact, today a pile of them came crashing down as I tried to reach into the very back to get a new sponge.
+My family is messy and our cleaning cabinet is full of specialty cleaners.
+Recently, a pile of them came crashing down as I tried to reach into the very back to grab a new sponge.

-Simple Ways To Clean With Baking Soda
+Simple Ways to Clean with Baking Soda

-7. I haven’t tried this yet, but it supposedly brightens clothes if you use it in your laundry.
+I haven’t tried this yet, but it supposedly brightens clothes if you use it in your laundry.

 How do you use baking soda?
 Leave your housekeeping tips and tricks.